youpengl/youpengl.github.io/_pages/about.md

 I am currently a second-year PhD student in the Department of Computer Science at [The University of Texas at Dallas](https://cs.utdallas.edu), under the supervision of Prof. [Xinda Wang](https://www.xindawang.org).
 Before this, I completed my master’s degree and was selected as an Outstanding Graduate at Xidian University in China.

-My current research focuses on AI for software security, primarily enhancing the capabilities of Large Language Models (LLMs) for software security tasks such as vulnerability detection and patch management.
+My current research focuses on AI for software security, primarily enhancing the capabilities of LLMs/agents for software security tasks such as vulnerability detection and patch management.
 I am also interested in the security and safety aspects of Trustworthy AI, and I have published several top-tier conference papers on trustworthy federated learning.

 I am actively seeking potential academic collaborations and internship opportunities.